mrisher/smtp-sts/mta-sts.md

 `mta-sts.example.com`).
 When connecting to an SMTP server, the SNI extension MUST contain the MX hostname.

-HTTP servers used to deliver MTA-STS policies MUST have support for the TLS SNI extension and MAY rely on SNI to determine which certificate chain to present to the client.
-In either case, HTTP servers MUST respond with a certificate chain that matches the policy hostname or abort the TLS handshake if unable to do so.
+HTTP servers used to deliver MTA-STS policies MAY rely on SNI to determine which certificate chain to present to the client.
+HTTP servers MUST respond with a certificate chain that matches the policy hostname or abort the TLS handshake if unable to do so.
+Clients that do not send SNI information may not see the expected certificate chain.

-SMTP servers MUST have support for the TLS SNI extension and MAY rely on SNI to determine which certificate chain to present to the client.
+SMTP servers MAY rely on SNI to determine which certificate chain to present to the client.
+However servers that have one identity and a single matching certificate do not require SNI support.
+Servers MUST NOT enforce the use of SNI by clients, as the client may be using unauthenticated opportunistic TLS and may not expect any particular certificate from the server.
 If the client sends no SNI extension or sends an SNI extension for an unsupported server name, the server MUST simply send a fallback certificate chain of its choice.
 The reason for not enforcing strict matching of the requested SNI hostname is that MTA-STS TLS clients may be typically willing to accept multiple server names but can only send one name in the SNI extension.
 The server's fallback certificate may match a different name that is acceptable to the client, e.g., the original next-hop domain.

 ## Minimum TLS Version Support